GiampaoloGabba/Xamarin.Plugin.SharedTransitions/README.md

 ## Android Limitations
 * When animating layouts (frame, stacklayouts....) **i suggest to dont use a background transition other than "Fade" (or "None")**.
 Android doesnt play well with background animation + shared transitions of layouts
 * **Shape layout transitions are not well supported** (they play well only on pushing Frames).
 I suppose there is some problem with clipping, maybe we can adjust this making a custom SharedTransition callback and play with shapes & clip, but i didnt find yet a way to do this (playng with shapes & clip i mean, create a custom callback is easy).
 IF anyone want to help it will be SUPER-welcome!

-* **The Collectionview has a strange behaviour:** when popping to the first item, if the collectionview scroll is zero the transition has some minor glitch.
-If we make a small scroll (even 1 pixel) everything works fine.
-This happens ONLY in the first item and ONLY when the scroll is 0.
-I'm waiting for the final collectionview and if this will persists i'll make a simple customrenderer that will set the minscroll to 1
+## New Sample apps!

-## New Sample app!
+The sample apps have been completely rewritten: you can find examples for images & layouts, as well as dynamic examples (for both listview with DataTemplateSelector & collectionview).
-The sample app has been completely rewritten: you can find examples for images & layouts, as well as dynamic examples (for both listview & collectionview).
+Every example is available in standard pages, tabbed, master detail and shell.

-The app is made with [Prism](https://github.com/PrismLibrary/Prism) and it sports the superawesome [PancakeView](https://github.com/sthewissen/Xamarin.Forms.PancakeView/) and [FFImageLoading](https://github.com/luberda-molinet/FFImageLoading) plugins!
+The main app is made with [Prism](https://github.com/PrismLibrary/Prism) and it sports the superawesome [PancakeView](https://github.com/sthewissen/Xamarin.Forms.PancakeView/) and [FFImageLoading](https://github.com/luberda-molinet/FFImageLoading) plugins!

 *Note: Yes my dog is supercute and deserve her sample app :D*